watertao/corki/README.md

-a scaffold for developing H5 mobile based on react/umi/antd-mobile
+A scaffold for developing H5 mobile based on react/umi/antd-mobile